pjanul/pymgal/doc/source/models.rst

    print(SSP_models.__doc__)

-The most important are the model_file and the IMF.
+The most important are the model_file and the initial mass function (IMF).
 If you want to only look at some metallicities, specify them with the metal parameter.
 If you want to specify your own model in a .txt file, make sure to set is_ascii=True.
 You may also want to specify your own custom model directory by setting model_dir="/path/to/your/models"

 .. _avail_models: